cocos2d-x/cocos-utils/README.md

 Each property is optional.

+All paths of resources are generated in `res.js`, and all paths of js are generated in `jsRes.js`.
+Use these to configure `resCfg`.

 The `key` should be a string.
 Simply you can use `moduleName`, `js.moduleName.aJsSrc_js` configured in the jsRes.js of modules, or just a simple string.